bacdillon/UiPath-RPA-Testing/README.md

 In this scenario, configure data sources with Excel file for data variation.

 Through data-driven testing, run the same test using different data variations within a single test case.
 Here is the use-case scenario.

+ Data driven test case to verify the hash code for the keyword #Brave# by using different hash methods like gost, md5, crc32, etc